 Tip 1: Don’t let your glass dry out before going over it with the window cloth – it will then likely dry with streaks.
 If this happens, just spray the window with a little water and dry with the window cloth.

 Tip 2: If you are doing outside or high windows, and you have the Norwex Mop, you can get clips to clip your cloths onto the mop, so that you can cover a larger space more quickly, and ditch the whole ladder issue.
-(The clips only work with the single sided mop though, not the double sided one).

 All the Norwex cloths come with a 60-day, no questions asked, satisfaction guarantee AND a two year manufacturer’s warranty (as long as you buy them directly from a Norwex Consultant or their website).
 So for the initial outlay on your cloths, you have at least two years of never having to buy or make window cleaner again.
 And I know people who have been using their Norwex cloths for upwards of five years and they are still going strong.